 - Keep your bike in good condition and replace any worn out parts.
 The group will help if something goes wrong but will not be best pleased if the problem was caused by poor maintenance.

-- Carry personal details – name, address, contact phone number and some money.
+- Carry personal details – name, address, emergency contact phone number and some money.

 - Carry drinks and food, even on short rides.
 The food can be some form of high energy bar to get you to the next café stop.
 Most riders people carry at least 2 x 500ml of liquids and some 2 x 750 ml even in the winter.
 Keep hydrated to avoid cramps and premature tiredness.

 - Carry a mobile phone.
 It is worth taking the numbers of other people on the ride in case of emergency.

 - If you have a bike computer, ensure you load the club rides to it and use it.

 These calls and signals are universal to all experienced cyclists – please use them at the appropriate times.

 - “Car back” There is a vehicle coming up behind the group.